Antitrust and Technology

 There is now growing concern worldwide among governments, businesses, and the public about competition in the technology sector.
 In the U.S., the FTC and DOJ, as well as several states, have filed antitrust lawsuits against several large tech companies, including Amazon, Facebook, and Google.
 These suits allege that these companies engage in anticompetitive practices that hurt small businesses, consumers, and the economy, and hamper innovation.

-Voices for Innovation will keep our members informed about the progress of these proposals and highlight opportunities to engage.
+Voices for Innovation will keep our members informed about this issue, highlighting both legislative proposals and relevant court cases.

 Resources